-- Try to avoid hard stops during the first 300 km (200 miles). - Do not drive slowly with the transmission in a high gear. - Do not drive for a long time at any single speed, either fast or slow. - Do not tow a trailer during the first 800 km (500 miles).
+- Avoid full throttle acceleration when starting and driving. - Avoid racing the engine. - Try to avoid hard stops during the first 300 km (200 miles). - Do not drive slowly with the transmission in a high gear. - Do not drive for a long time at any single speed, either fast or slow. - Do not tow a trailer during the first 800 km (500 miles).